Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 - Bar and pie charts that you can format and filter

 Visor’s Jira Dashboard view allows you to create color-coded pie and bar charts with your Jira project data.
-Simply choose the fields you’d like to visualize to do so.
+Choose the fields you’d like to visualize to do so.

 You can also summarize numerical fields in charts (such as Time Spent) as: